Phaibooboo/Phaibooboo/README.md

 👋 Hi,
-I’m **Wofai Eyong**,Data engineer, proficient in Python, SQL, DBT, Docker, Airflow, Kafka,Tableau/PowerBi and Excel.
+I’m **Wofai Eyong**,Data engineer, proficient in Python, SQL, DBT, Docker, Airflow, Terraform, airbyte, Holistics, Kafka,Tableau/PowerBi and Excel.
 I am highly passionate about business growth and experienced in identifying challenges and fail proof solutions, using data for strategic decision making.

- 👀  I’m interested in a permanent role with a company in need of my skillset in data engineering as well as my passion for solving problems.
+ 👀  I’m interested in a permanent role with a company in need of my skillset in data engineering and infrastructure as well as my passion for solving problems.

- 🌱  I’m currently learning Apache spark

  💞️  I’m looking to collaborate on Data Engineering projects